-This paper is intended to be used in conjunction with the source listings of the lcon system, although a general overview of the system can be obtained from this document alone.
+The reference language for this report is Version 5.8 of Icon [4].
+This report is intended to be used in conjunction with the source listings for Version 5.8, although a general overview of the system can be obtained from this document alone.

-1. Translator
+1. The Translator

-The Icon translator is written entirely in C [3].
+The Icon translator is written entirely in C and consists of 11 files of source code and nine header files.
 The translator builds a parse tree for each Icon procedure, then traverses the tree to generate code.
-The translator consists of eleven files of source code and nine header tiles.
 Three of the eleven source files contain only data initialization and are automatically generated from specification files.
-In addition, the LALR(1) parser is automatically generated by the Yacc parser generator [4].
+In addition, the LALR(1) parser is automatically generated by the Yacc parser generator [5].

-The translator produces two output files, both of which are processed by the linker: a file containing the entire global symbol table, and a file of intermediate code.
+The translator produces two output files, both of which are processed by the linker: a file containing intermediate code and a file containing global symbol table information.
+Both files are printable.